Why are the Satmerer chassidim fighting with the Lubavitcher chassidim? And do you approve of it?

 There is a basic weakness in all chassidim, and that basic weakness is “My Rebbe!”
 Now, “My Rebbe” is a wonderful thing and it accomplishes a lot of good things – but it causes a lot of trouble too.

 Before chassidim, all Jews said “My Hakodosh Boruch Hu!” and that’s all.
 However when the Ba’al Shem Tov saw that a lot of Jews had stopped saying that, so he said that it’s better to say “My Rebbe” than to not say anything at all.
-If you say “My Rebbe” long enough, than in the course of time you’ll say “My Hakodosh Boruch Hu” too.
+And if you say “My Rebbe” long enough, then in the course of time you’ll say “My Hakodosh Boruch Hu” too.

 But there have been very many plain people who never graduated past the “My Rebbe” stage.
 And therefore it becomes “My Rebbe” versus “Your Rebbe,” and they scratch out the eyes of each other.
 That’s a weakness.